fieldtrip/website/development/fns.md

 4. Take the electrode rereferencing out of the main binary.
 Done

    * FNS does not do any referencing.
-   * User need to specify the reference technique and Fieldtrip will handle this.
+   * User need to specify the reference technique and FieldTrip will handle this.
 5. System matrix has to be extracted from data.h5 output as previously calculated from 'elecs_fwd'.

    * Create a matlab function with as input argument the tissue type and as output the correspondent system matrix.
 Done with the C version.
 Working on the MATLAB version now.